kinshi/c3l/README.md

 Sprites flicker and cause characters on the screen to flicker too.
 I'm not sure if this is VICE or if it would happen on a real C128.

+### Bitmap graphics
+I took a fresh look at implementing lines, rectangles, ellipses and circles. setVicPix sets a pixel and clearVicPix clears a pixels.
+I added a parameter to the graphics function to tell it to set or clear pixels.
+This is pretty cool, since you can easily erase parts of you drawing using the same parameters except the last one called setPix.
+Set it to 1 to set and 0 to clear pixels.

+I optimized drawVicLine by detecting horizontal and vertical lines. drawVicLineH can draw horizontal lines about 15x faster than Bresenham's algorithm based on the bitmap memory layout and not having to read/write the pixel byte 8 times like setVicPix and clearVicPix. drawVicLineV is optimized also, but not nearly as much as drawVicLineH.
+You can still call drawVicLineH and drawVicLineV directly as needed.

 ## DS12C887 Real Time Clock